The Official Competition was established in 2008 and

 her son, and the repercussions of her actions when he lands himself

-the accident's sole survivor.
+repercussions for the accident's sole survivor.

 Cannes Competition contender Grigris is a superb humanist